-I am applying for DYCP Arts Council England funding to focus on researching and developing the idea of Inherited Trauma, a new project that will explore epigenetics - the study of heritable phenotype changes that do not involve alterations in the DNA sequence.
-New research shows that genetic changes stemming from the trauma suffered by Holocaust survivors can be passed on to their children (Yehuda, R. 2018).
-I recently completed an MA in Jewish History and Culture, writing my dissertation about the Holocaust and Art.
-I wanted to learn about the experiences of people living with Shoah trauma and to touch on a sense of being suspended in the vacuum of history and the impact this seems to have on part of my husband’s identity.
-His mother, then a little girl, was rescued from Krakow's Ghetto.
-I am trying to establish something that they both cannot remember, but seem to somehow feel.
-I plan to use a range of media including installation, photography, moving image and sound / silence to explore our perception of reality.
+I focus on researching and developing the idea of Inherited Trauma, a new project that will explore epigenetics - the study of heritable phenotype changes that do not involve alterations in the DNA sequence.
+New research shows that genetic changes stemming from the trauma suffered by Holocaust survivors can be passed on to their children (R. Yehuda, 2018).
+I recently completed an MA in Jewish History and Culture, writing dissertation about the Holocaust and Art.
+I wanted to learn about the experiences of people living with Shoah trauma and to touch on a sense of being suspended in the vacuum of history and the lack of an important part of my husband’s identity.
+His mother, then a little girl, was rescued from Kraków's ghetto.
+I am trying to establish something that they both cannot remember, but somehow feel.
+I use a range of media including installation, photography, moving image and sound / silence to explore our perception of reality.
 To date, I have mainly operated within the museums and galleries circuit.
-For this project, I want to reach out to organisations that are interested in connecting art and neuroscience.
+For this project, I want to reach out to organisations that are interested in connecting art and science.
 I want to build upon this new trajectory and develop new networks with new partners.
-I would begin my research speaking with a New York psychiatrist Rachel Yehuda, and Ewan Birney, Director of the Bioinformatics Institute, UK.
-In a form of film, photographs, installation and artist’s book I want to tell the story of my husband and his mother.
+I would begin my research speaking with a New York psychiatrist Rachel Yehuda, and Ewan Birney, Director of the Bioinformatics Institute, Cambridge, UK.